petkovacs19/face-trade/README.md

 # Trade with your face
-A repo for my workshop at Junction 2018, Helsinki

 Use your face as a controller for trading the market.
 With this simple web application, you can train a neural network in the browser using the webcam as input and market instructions as an output.
 Check it out, add some training samples, train your network and you are ready to trade.